-- 14. We object to SP 3.2 insofar as it should include a reference to the aspiration to re-open the railway line running through Crumlin.
-Figure 6 still shows the route, and in a time when public transport is more sustainable than private cars, it would be an important aspiration that this railway route was re-opened to support commuting to Belfast and Lisburn. - 15.
-We object to SP 4.2 in that the background evidence as set out in detail in our Working Paper at Annex A does not support the provision of 9,750 dwellings.
+- 13. We further note that Antrim and Newtownabbey's Abbey Centre are both considered as large town centres in Table 4.
+We would endorse this and consider it to reinforce the case to include Antrim as a tier 1 town. - 14.
+On the basis of the level of retailing, employment and services Antrim and Newtownabbey should be considered equal in the Plan Strategy and equal in terms of ability to accommodate growth. - 15.
+We object to SP 4.2 in that that the background evidence as set out in detail in our Working Paper at Annex A does not support the provision of 9,750 dwellings.
 This level of housing is too low.
 Whilst it is acknowledged that SP 4.2 includes the words "at least", the reality is that to have additional lands zoned in Antrim beyond the minimal allowance indicated in the Plan Strategy will be unlikely to come forward.
 Planning Officers and Councillors will be very reluctant to exceed the figures stated in the Plan Strategy.
 Moreover the Plan Strategy does not include any policy provision for additional housing beyond the allocations stated.
 If there was to be a proper recognition that the 9750 figure could be exceeded, policy should explicitly set out when and how this would occur.
 In the absence of such given our Annex A evidence, it is vitally important that a full objective calculation of Housing Need is set out in the Plan Strategy.
 The policy should also include the criteria upon which settlements can exceed their housing allocation. - 16.
-The Council's case appears to be that the Housing Needs figures can be substantially more than met through existing zonings.
+The Council's case appears to be that the Housing Needs figures can be substantially more than met through existing zonings in legacy Plans.
 If that is the case, the exercise of undertaking the Housing Need calculation is nothing more than an academic exercise.
 That cannot be allowed to be the case.
 We look forward to the Council's view on this matter. - 17.
 As set out in Annex A the Housing Need figure should be at least 15,600 and SP 4.2 should be updated to substitute 9,750 with 15,600.
 Table 6 should be amended as set out below.